openmpf/openmpf.github.io/docs/docs/Contributor-Guide.md

 - Functionally correct and logically sound.
 All code must pass a code review and round of regression tests.
 - Designed to use existing interfaces, super classes, and utilities
 - Makes use of well-known design patterns, polymorphism, and encapsulation where possible
 - Employs best practices for integrating with the OpenMPF architecture.
-Refer to the [C++ Batch Component API](CPP-Batch-Component-API/index.html), [C++ Streaming Component API](CPP-Streaming-Component-API/index.html), and [Java Batch Component API](Java-Batch-Component-API/index.html).
+Refer to the [C++ Batch Component API](CPP-Batch-Component-API/index.html), [C++ Streaming Component API](CPP-Streaming-Component-API/index.html), [Python Batch Component API](Python-Batch-Component-API/index.html), and [Java Batch Component API](Java-Batch-Component-API/index.html).
 - Employs [standard coding style](#coding-style) that is consistent with the rest of the project
 - Sufficiently commented and, if necessary, comes with appropriate documentation
 - Comes with sufficient test cases